How We Rated the Stores

 For our survey, we used available sale prices and assumed shoppers would use club cards at all stores that offered them.

-Our ratings tables also report how area consumers (Checkbook subscribers plus other consumers we randomly invite to take our survey) rated stores’ products and service.
+Our ratings tables also report how area consumers (primarily Checkbook members and previous subscribers) rated stores’ products and service.
 The survey asked respondents to rate supermarkets “inferior,” “adequate,” or “superior” on various aspects of quality, from “quality of fresh produce” to “convenience of store layout” to “overall quality.”
-Our ratings tables report (for chains and stores that received at least 10 ratings) the percentage of customers who rated it “superior” on each question.
+Our ratings tables report for chains and stores that received at least 10 ratings the percentage of customers who rated it “superior” on each question.